FAQ (or, more honestly, Things We Want You to Know)

 By placing a bid on eBay, you are agreeing to our payment terms, which include submitting a cleared payment via Paypal within 15 minutes of the break.
 We've been burned many times by non-paying bidders, so we have to take action to ensure we don't let this negatively impact our business any further.

-If cleared payment is not received for the spot when the break begins, your order may be canceled.
+If cleared payment is not received for the spot when the break begins, you may lose any bonuses from the auction, including the cards from your spot.
 If payment processes as an eCheck or other pending payment, your spot may be released and your order may be canceled.
-If you got busy at work, fell asleep, got stuck in traffic, had a Paypal issue, or encountered any other obstacle which prevented you from paying for your spot, your order may be canceled.
+If you got busy at work, fell asleep, got stuck in traffic, had a Paypal issue, or encountered any other obstacle which prevented you from paying for your spot, you may lose your spot.

-The unpaid spot may be offered via auction or fixed price at the beginning of the live break.
+An unpaid spot may be offered via auction or fixed price at the beginning of the live break.
+We will not usually send Second Chance Offers through eBay due to time constraints.
 Any non-paying bidder may be reported, blocked from bidding on spots from our breaks or purchasing from our store, and blocked/banned on any social media platforms.
-Sometimes honest people have circumstances which prevent them from making timely payment, and it's nothing personal towards those people, but a breaker who does not implement safeguards to protect his business interests will not remain a breaker and will not be in business for long.
+Sometimes honest people have circumstances which prevent them from making timely payment, and it's nothing personal towards those people, but a breaker who does not implement safeguards to protect his business interests will not remain a breaker and will not stay in business.

 Do you charge sales tax?
 Why?